This 10 day Garden Route tour departs from Cape Town and ensures that you visit all of the must-see places along our beautiful Garden Route.

 Your overnight accommodation at City Lodge V & A Waterfront is on a bed and breakfast basis.

-Enjoy breakfast at the hotel and be ready for your full day Cape Peninsula Tour at 08h15 (day tour included in the tour price), when you will be collected from the hotel foyer and embark on a wonderful tour of this breathtakingly beautiful city.
+Enjoy breakfast at the hotel on day 2 and be ready for your full day Cape Peninsula Tour at 08h15 (day tour included in the tour price), when you will be collected from the hotel foyer and embark on a wonderful tour of this breathtakingly beautiful city.
 A local guide will be on hand to share the secrets of the many wonderful locations you’ll visit today.

 The English navigator, Sir Francis Drake, in his ship the ’Golden Hind’ was the first to sail around the world in 1580, and he said : “This Cape is the most stately thing, and the fairest Cape we saw in the whole circumference of the earth.”